Matthew L. Daley

 Courses regularly offered include:

-Outside of the department I teach within the Archaeology Minor, Digital Studies Minor, the Honors College, and the Semester in Grand Rapids program.
+Outside of the department I teach within the Archaeology Minor.

 As a public historian my experience includes exhibit design, historic preservation, digital design, and organizational administration.
 As the former University Archivist for the University of Detroit Mercy, archival administration and methods also form a key component of my work.
 I am also engaged within community history through service on local, regional, and international boards for historical organizations.